Dana-Farber Cancer Institute

-Seeking strategies to prevent and treat breast cancers metastasis to the brain and to unravel the mechanisms leading to drug resistance in metastatic breast cancer.
+Advancing new strategies to prevent and treat breast cancer metastasis to the brain and central nervous system.

-Dr. Lin is a medical oncologist at Dana-Farber Cancer Institute (DFCI) and Assistant Professor of Medicine at Harvard Medical School.
+Nancy Lin, MD is a medical oncologist at Dana-Farber Cancer Institute (DFCI) and Associate Professor of Medicine at Harvard Medical School.
 Dr. Lin received her medical degree at Harvard Medical School and subsequently completed her residency in Internal Medicine at Brigham & Women’s Hospital and a fellowship in Hematology/Oncology at Dana-Farber/Partners Cancer Care.

-Since 2012, she has served as Clinical Director of the Breast Oncology Center at DFCI.
+Since 2018, she has served as Associate Chief of the Division of Breast Oncology at DFCI.
 Dr. Lin’s focus is on developing novel targeted therapies for patients with advanced breast cancer and exploring mechanisms of drug resistance, with a particular interest in patients with breast cancer that has metastasized to the brain.
 Dr. Lin is leading multiple ongoing and planned clinical trials evaluating a variety of targeted approaches in patients with metastatic breast cancer.
 Her work is highly collaborative and involves close working relationships with clinicians, laboratory investigators, and patient advocates.
-Dr. Lin’s honors and awards include a Young Investigator Award and Career Development Award from the American Society of Clinical Oncology.
+Dr. Lin’s honors and awards include the Women in Oncology Award from Practical Recommendations in Immuno and Medical Oncology, and a Young Investigator Award and Career Development Award from the American Society of Clinical Oncology.
 She is a member of the Massachusetts Medical Society, American Society of Clinical Oncology, Alliance for Clinical Trials in Oncology, and Translational Breast Cancer Research Consortium.

 The Friends and Family of Jen and Josh Feinberg Award

 Please remember BCRF in your will planning.
 Learn More